valens10/chatbot-google-sheet/README.md

      ```

 1. **Environment Setup**
-   - Ensure you have Django, Django REST Framework, redis-server and Celery installed.
+   - Ensure you have Django, Django REST Framework, redis-server, postgres 13 or high and Celery installed.
+   - Create virtualenv and activate it
+      ```bash
+     virtualenv venv
+     ./venv/script/activate # on windows
+     source venv/bin/activate # on linux or mac
+     ```
    - Install dependencies:
      ```bash
      pip install -r requirements.txt